Michel-Louis Guérard des Lauriers: Sedeprivationism

-Des Lauriers supported the belief that the current state of the papacy, based on Paul VI allegedly teaching heresy in the context of the Magisterium, was that Paul VI could not be a true pope, being only pope materially and not formally.
-This position is known as sedeprivationism or the "Thesis of Cassiciacum", which he first articulated in 1979 in an article entitled Le Séige apostolique est-il vacant? ("The Apostolic See: is it Vacant?").
+Des Lauriers supported the belief that the current state of the papacy, based on Pope Paul VI allegedly teaching heresy in the context of the Magisterium, was that Paul VI could not be a true pope, being only pope materially and not formally.
+This position is known as sedeprivationism, or the "Thesis of Cassiciacum," which he first articulated in 1979 in an article entitled "Le Siége apostolique est-il vacant?" ("The Apostolic See: is it Vacant?").
 This addressed the question of sedevacantism which had been raised by the Mexican priest Fr.
 Joaquín Sáenz y Arriaga and his supporters some years earlier.

 Episcopacy and excommunication

-On 7 May 1981, Guérard des Lauriers was privately consecrated a bishop in Toulon, France by Ngô Đình Thục, Titular Archbishop of Bulla Regia, a Vietnamese clergyman of the Roman Catholic Church who had begun to associate with sedevacantism.
-This was done without the permission of pope John Paul II (Karol Wojtyła), who Guérard des Lauriers did not recognise as fully pope.
+On 7 May 1981, Guérard des Lauriers was privately consecrated a bishop in Toulon, France, by Ngô Đình Thục, Titular Archbishop of Bulla Regia, a Vietnamese clergyman of the Roman Catholic Church who had begun to associate with sedevacantism.
+This was done without the permission of Pope John Paul II, who Guérard des Lauriers did not recognize as a true pope.
 On 12 March 1983, the Vatican, through its representative Joseph Ratzinger, prefect of the Sacred Congregation for the Doctrine of the Faith published a notification that the bishops consecrated by Archbishop Thục without John Paul II's permission had incurred "ipso facto, excommunication most specially reserved to the Apostolic See".

-Guérard des Lauriers nonetheless purported to consecrate two bishops: Günther Storck (a German) on 30 April 1984, and Robert McKenna (an American) on 22 August 1986.
+Guérard des Lauriers nonetheless purported to consecrate at least two bishops: Günther Storck (a German) on 30 April 1984, and Robert McKenna (an American) on 22 August 1986.

 Death and legacy

-Some leaders of anti-Modernist Catholic movements adhere to his theory of sedeprivationism: Bishop Geert Stuyver (a Belgian) of the Istituto Mater Boni Consilii (IMBC), and Bishop Donald Sanborn of the Roman Catholic Institute (RCI), among others.
+Some leaders of anti-Modernist Catholic movements adhere to his theory of sedeprivationism, including Bishop Geert Stuyver (a Belgian) of the Istituto Mater Boni Consilii (IMBC), Bishops Donald Sanborn, Joseph Selway, and Germán Fliess of the Roman Catholic Institute (RCI), and Bishop Robert Neville, potentially among others.